8 Machine Learning (ML) Internships for High School Students

-In the competitive landscape of college admissions, it is crucial for high school students to find a way to distinguish themselves.
-Internships are a great way of doing this as they offer a gateway to real-world experiences that aren’t found within classrooms.
-For those interested in machine learning, internships can set an early foundation for a complex topic such as this one and give you a headstart on a career in tech.
-Machine learning internships also generally offer the chance to work alongside industry experts and build a valuable network.
+In the competitive landscape of college admissions, it is important for high school students to find a way to distinguish themselves.
+Internships are a great way of doing this as they offer a gateway to real-world experiences not found in classrooms.
+For those interested in machine learning, internships can give you a headstart on a career in tech.
+Machine learning internships generally offer the chance to work alongside industry experts and build a valuable network.

-Along with getting hands-on experience and learning essential skills, these programs also enhance problem-solving, critical thinking, and collaborative abilities.
-In this article, we'll explore 9 machine learning internships specifically designed for high school students.
+Along with getting experience and learning essential skills, these programs enhance problem-solving, critical thinking, and collaborative abilities.
+In this article, we'll explore 8 machine learning internships designed for high school students.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 The AI Internship Program by Veritas AI is founded and run by Harvard graduate students.
 Through the 8-week internship, students have the opportunity to work with VC-backed startups on real-world AI/ML projects.
 Students work directly with mentors from Harvard, Wharton, Google, Microsoft, McKinsey & Company, and more.
 This program is a great opportunity for students who have prior experience with AI/ML and are looking to gain real-world exposure to a career in the field.
 Students get a chance to network with industry professionals, work closely with company leadership, and receive a letter of completion from the company at the end of the internship.
 You can learn more about the program here and apply here.